- Studying automotive technology in Germany, where the automobile was born and most of the premium cars are developed

 The program consists of three automotive engineering classes (Automotive Development Trends, Advanced Design Project, Tutorial Automotive Engineering) and some cultural supporting program.
 Start in Germany will be on May 22nd, 2023.
 The overall duration of the program is 11 weeks and therefore the program officially ends in the evening of August 04th, 2023.
 Afterwards, you will have time to travel around Europe before the fall semester in the US begins.

-Automotive Development Trends is an extension of the knowledge about motor vehicles through lectures on current research topics of FZD’s scientific employees, as well as field trips.
+Trends in Automotive Engineering is an extension of the knowledge about motor vehicles through lectures on current research topics of FZD’s scientific employees.

-Advanced Design Project is a team project about an automotive topic.
-For example, tasks of the last years were the construction of a part for Darmstadt’s Formula Student Racing Team or helping with environment perception sensors in our “Automated Driving Darmstadt for Students” project.
+Advanced Design Project A team project about an automotive topic.
+For example, tasks of the last years included the construction of parts for research prototypes or programming a toolbox to evaluate environment perception.

 Automotive Engineering Lab is a combination of lectures and experiments.
 In experiments theoretical knowledge is put into practice.